ocornut/imgui/.github/CONTRIBUTING.md

 **Guidelines to report an issue or ask a question:**
 - Please provide your imgui version number.
 - Please state if you have made substantial modifications to your copy of imgui.
-- Try to be explicit with your expectations and what you have tried.
+- Try to be explicit with your Goals, your Expectations and what you have Tried.
 What you have in mind or in your code is not obvious to other people.
+People frequently discuss problems without first mentioning their goal.
 - If you are discussing an assert or a crash, please provide a debugger callstack.
 Never state "it crashes" without additional information.
 If you don't know how to use a debugger and retrieve a callstack, learning about it will be useful.
 - Please make sure that your compilation settings have asserts enabled.
 Calls to IM_ASSERT() are scattered in the code to help catch common issues.
 By default IM_ASSERT() calls the standard assert() function.
 To verify that your asserts are enabled, add the line `IM_ASSERT(false);` in your main() function.
 Your application should display an error message and abort.
 If your application report an error, it means that your asserts are disabled.
 Please make sure they are enabled.
 - When discussing issues related to rendering or inputs, please state the OS/back-end/renderer you are using.
 Please state if you are using a vanilla copy of the example back-ends (imgui_impl_XXX files), or a modified one, or if you built your own.